Life on the 47th Parallel

 We had succeeded in completing the construction of our home which was an extremely difficult undertaking while working full time.
 We chose to do most of the work ourselves because of the cost and our stringent requirements associated with keeping the home as ‘green’ as conceivably possible.
 We took pride in every eco-friendly aspect of the process.
 We chose to build using mostly reclaimed or recycled materials, low or no chemical treatments such as paints and floor coating, implementation of passive and eventually active solar, and radiant floor heat.

 Over my life time, I migrated from the 47th parallel in the far northeast, Maine, to the 47th parallel in the far northwest, Washington.
-My cabin in Maine was basically on the 47th parallel as well as my new home in Washington State and I couldn’t help but think there was something significant about that, but what?
 I was amazed and intrigued by how beautiful both states are.
 Dad grew up in East Machias, Maine during the 1930’s and 1940’s when loggers were known for their presence throughout Maine.
 As their operations grew, loggers made their way west to Washington State.
 Eventually, they built the town of Port Gamble, WA which became a base location for their timber operations in Washington.

 Becoming a Steward of What we had been Lucky to Receive